Caring for the LGBTQ+ Community

 - treatment for hepatitis and liver disease

-Our Gender and Sexuality Service, part of Hassenfeld Children’s Hospital at NYU Langone, offers sensitive care and support for transgender, gender-nonconforming, and gender-diverse children and their families.
+At our Gender and Sexuality Service and Transgender Youth Health Program, both part of Hassenfeld Children’s Hospital at NYU Langone, our pediatric experts offer sensitive care and support for transgender, gender-nonconforming, and gender-diverse children and their families.

-The NYU Langone Fertility Center provides a full range of care, including donor eggs, donor sperm, and gestational carriers, to help members of the LGBTQ+ community start a family.
+The NYU Langone Fertility Center and NYU Langone Reproductive Specialists of New York provide a full range of care, including family planning services, reproductive endocrinology, donor eggs, donor sperm, and gestational carriers to help members of the LGBTQ+ community start a family.

-Our LGBTQ+ Advisory Councils include advocates from across the NYU Langone community, including physicians, nurses, administrators, educators, and staff.
+Our LGBTQ+ Advisory Council includes advocates from across the NYU Langone community, including physicians, nurses, administrators, educators, and staff.
 Council members are dedicated to creating an environment of inclusion, acceptance, equality, and healing for patients, employees, and students who identify as LGBTQ+ as well as their friends and families.

-Council members are professionals that patients and staff can turn to for support.
+Council members are professionals who patients and staff can turn to for support.
 They advocate for inclusive policies, create opportunities to build community, and lead educational efforts around LGBTQ+ health.
+For more information on our LGBTQ+ Advisory Council, please contact #firstname.lastname@example.org.